pebakery/pebakery-docs/Commands/WIM/WimUnmount.md

 # WimUnmount

-Unmounts a mounted image in a Windows image (.wim) file from the specified directory.
+Unmounts a mounted image in a Windows image (WIM) archive from the specified directory.

 ## Syntax